Tech Forces Shaping the Retail Industry

 This is a direct reflection of the fact that user experience is gaining the utmost attention.
 The user experience encompasses multiple dimensions such as customer centricity, customization, speed, agility, convenience, ease of use, digital payment avenues, security, and operational efficiency to name a few.

 The ongoing year is expected to see a further rise in migration from a B2B to B2C environment within the retail industry.
 Interestingly it will be developing countries that will embrace RetailTech in a big way as compared to developed markets.
 The reason behind this anticipated trend is that it will be the technology that will act as a savior to overcome age-old issues.

 To summarize, the RetailTech trends to watch out for actual mainstream implementations in the ongoing year will be:

 - Leveraging data analytics for management to take data driven actions for store/channel operations.

 - ML and AI driven customer engagement and recommendation systems.

 - RPA to take care of conventional processes.

 - Use of IoT to streamline inventory management.

 - Adoption of B2B applications and systems influenced by B2C.

-Couple of emerging trends around the corner are Drones for inventory management or for product delivery or new innovative business models connecting completely different segments.
-The new age digital wave is enabling possibilities way beyond the normal imagination and the future certainly appears exciting for the retail industry!
+A couple of emerging trends around the corner are Drones for inventory management or product delivery or new innovative business models connecting completely different segments.
+The new-age digital wave is enabling possibilities way beyond the normal imagination and the future certainly appears exciting for the retail industry!